Multi-Objective Reinforcement Learning Based on Decomposition: A Taxonomy and Framework: Multi-Objective Optimization Based on Decomposition

 \subsection{Cooperation}

-The most straightforward approach to solving a MOP using decomposition is to \textbf{independently} address all the generated SOPs.
-This concept underpins the earliest single-solution decomposition-based algorithms, like the one introduced by \citeA{czyzzak_pareto_1998}.
+The most straightforward approach to solving a MOP using decomposition is to \textbf{independently} address all generated SOPs.
+This concept underpins the first single-solution decomposition-based algorithms, such as the one introduced by \citeA{czyzzak_pareto_1998}.
 Subsequently, the idea of promoting \textbf{cooperation} among subproblems in close proximity (referred to as neighbors) emerged \cite{zhang_moead_2007}.
 Numerous studies have indicated that cooperation among these subproblems can accelerate the search process and yield superior performance.
 Within this cooperative framework, several design choices come into play: (1) the definition of neighborhood relationships, (2) the timing of information exchange, and (3) the nature of the knowledge to be shared.

-\paragraph{Neighborhood definition.} A neighborhood $\mathbb N$ can be constituted of zero (no cooperation), multiple or all the other subproblems.
-The most common way to define neighborhoods between SOPs is to rely on the Euclidean distance of their associated weight vectors, see Figure~\ref{fig:decomposition}.
-Yet, other techniques have also been published such as \shortciteA{murata_specification_2001} which relies on the Manhattan distance between weight vectors instead.
+\paragraph{Neighborhood definition.} A neighborhood $\mathbb N$ can be constituted of zero (no cooperation), multiple, or all other subproblems.
+The most common way to define neighborhoods between SOPs is to rely on the Euclidean distance of their associated weight vectors; see Figure~\ref{fig:decomposition}.
+Yet, other techniques have also been published such as \shortciteA{murata_specification_2001}, which relies on the Manhattan distance between weight vectors instead.

-\paragraph{Exchange trigger.} Information exchange among SOPs can occur at various moments throughout the search process, with the timing often determined by an exchange trigger ($exch$ in Algorithm~\ref{algo:MOO/D}).
-There exist three primary approaches to information exchange.
-Periodic exchange involves regular and predetermined information sharing, such as at every iteration.
-Adaptive exchange, on the other hand, dynamically responds to events occuring in the search process, such as when specific improvements are achieved.
-Finally, continuous exchange is usually achieved through a shared structure that constantly disseminates information to guide the search process for all neighboring SOPs.
+\paragraph{Exchange trigger.} Information exchange between SOPs can occur at various moments throughout the search process, with the timing often determined by an exchange trigger ($exch$ in Algorithm~\ref{algo:MOO/D}).
+There exist three primary approaches to information exchange. \textbf{Periodic exchange} involves regular and predetermined information sharing, such as at every iteration. \textbf{Adaptive exchange}, on the other hand, responds dynamically to events occurring in the search process, such as when specific improvements are achieved.
+Finally, \textbf{continuous exchange} is usually achieved through a shared structure that constantly disseminates information to guide the search process for all neighboring SOPs.